MoneyLego/cosmos.network/content/articles/what-is-a-wallet.md

   - atom
 ---

-A wallet is a device, physical medium, program, or service that stores the public and private keys for your blockchain transactions.
-A wallet in the blockchain universe does not hold money.
+A crypto wallet is like a debit card.
+Debit cards do not store funds but instead, they give people access to their funds wherever they choose to spend them.
+Wallets in the blockchain universe similarly do not store funds but instead provide people with access to their tokens and the ability to make transactions with them.